guipdutra/awesome-geek-podcasts/README.md

 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
 * [HaskellCast](http://www.haskellcast.com/) — A podcast for Haskell developers working in industry.
 * [Hello Internet](http://www.hellointernet.fm/) - Science youtubers CGP Grey and Brady Haran discuss everything from flag design to Star Wars.
-* [Houston We Have a Podcast](https://www.nasa.gov/johnson/HWHAP/) - Oficial Johnson Space Center NASA's podcast.
+* [Houston We Have a Podcast](https://www.nasa.gov/johnson/HWHAP/) - Official Johnson Space Center NASA's podcast.
 Hosted weekly, its topics are in general about space and the ISS.
 * [HTTP 203](https://developers.google.com/web/shows/http203/) -  In each show Jake and Paul pick a hot topic in the world of web development and discuss the various aspects of it, meanwhile dropping in lifehacks, lessons and some rather honest truths.
 * [Iron Sysadmin](https://www.ironsysadmin.com/) - A Podcast by real world sysadmins, for real world sysadmins.
 * [IRL: Because Online Life Is Real Life](https://irlpodcast.org/) - Host Veronica Belmont shares real stories of life online and real talk about the future of the Web.
 IRL is an original podcast from Mozilla.